Where do US states stand on abortion bans as new Trump era dawns?

 FLORIDA - A ban on abortion after six weeks - before many women know they are pregnant - went into force in May.

-Florida had previously provided abortions to women from other southern states where strict laws were quickly imposed after the 2022 ruling.
+Florida had previously provided a haven for women seeking abortions from other southern states that imposed strict laws after the 2022 ruling.

-GEORGIA - A 2019 law banning abortion when a fetal heartbeat is detected, usually at about six weeks, took effect in 2022.
-There are exceptions for rape or incest if a police report has been filed.
+GEORGIA - A 2019 law banning abortion when a "fetal heartbeat" is detected, usually at about six weeks, took effect in 2022.
+A judge ruled in September the law was unconstitutional, but Georgia's Supreme Court quickly reinstated it.
+Legal proceedings continue.

 IDAHO* - Banned.
 Lawbreakers face up to five years in prison.